Overview and Statistics

 CASE NAME: EBERHARDT v.
 NEWTON

 The plaintiff in this case was a 41-year-old man who worked in construction.
 The incident occurred when he was riding his bike through an intersection when the defendant turned left and with his vehicle ran right into the plaintiff.
 The plaintiff crashed into the windshield and then fell to the ground.
 He fractured his femur and underwent surgery that required a medical device implant for rehabilitation.
 While this device could have been removed in the future, it was still in his body at the time of settlement.
 His injuries and pain kept him away from for approximately half of a year and he racked up tens of thousands of medical bills caring for the wounds.
 Since the fault of the accident was clearly the drivers, both sides settled before trial and the defendant gave the plaintiff $50,000.

 RECOVERY: $100,000 SETTLEMENT

 The plaintiff in this case was a 17-year-old minor and was actually the responsible party in this situation.
-The child was driving through an intersection and at the same time the defendant ran a red light and triggered a serious car accident.
-The plaintiff received a broken femur and that required surgery as well as an insertion of rod to stabilize the leg.
-The issue in this case was not liability-the defendant clearly was in the wrong by running the red light-but the amount and nature of damages.
-The $100,000 settlement was broken into the roughly fashion: one-quarter went to plaintiff’s attorneys’ fees, one-third went to health bills, and the rest went to the parents and the plaintiff.
+The teen was driving through an intersection and at the same time the defendant ran a red light and triggered a serious car accident.
+The plaintiff received a broken femur that required surgery as well as an insertion of a rod to stabilize the leg.
+The issue, in this case, did not involve determining liability as the defendant clearly was in the wrong by running the red light, but the amount and nature of damages.
+The $100,000 settlement involved one-quarter going to plaintiff’s attorneys’ fees, one-third going to health bills, and the rest going to the parents and the plaintiff.